D067659/tpmc_documentation/evaluation/create_api_usecase.md

 1. The user is logged in.
 2. There is at least one (built-in or previously created via the Developer Suite) function available for the user's account.

+### Postconditions
+1. The API is added to the database.

 ### Main success scenarion
 1. The user clicks on "Switch to Developer Suite".
 2. The user confirms the warning pop-up to enter the advanced section Developer Suite.